Key Takeaways

 Different sauna styles require varying humidity ranges.
 Maintaining the correct level for your sauna type enhances the experience and ensures the structure and internal systems are not damaged.

-· Infrared Sauna: The best infrared saunas operate with nearly 0% humidity because they heat the body directly using infrared light.
+Infrared Sauna: Your home infrared sauna installation operates with nearly 0% humidity because they heat the body directly using infrared light.
 No steam is produced, so humidity remains constant.

 Tools and Techniques for Monitoring Sauna Humidity